Tattoo Meaning

 Woodcut by Albrecht Dürer depicting the Archangel Michael battling a multi-headed dragon, 1498.

 Dragon tattoos split sharply by cultural register.
 Japanese irezumi ryū (龍) body-suit designs draw on Utagawa Kuniyoshi's 1827–30 '108 Heroes of the Suikoden' woodblock prints.
 Chinese long imperial imagery: five-clawed emperor, four-clawed nobles, three-clawed higher commoners.
 Welsh Y Ddraig Goch is national-identity.
 Western fantasy dragons (Tolkien, Beowulf, Fáfnir) are the fire-breathing hoard-guarder tradition.
-See our dragon spirit-animal page.
+The choice of dragon tradition determines the entire meaning of the design.

 Frequently asked